 - The compassionate nature of Veerabhadra forgives ego and remember the essence of the heart at the same time.

 - Also, are different series of Veerabhadra asanas (Warrior 1,2, and 3) that are supposed to develop extreme confidence, strength, and unparalleled power in the practitioner.

 The two famous temples in India dedicated to the Veerabhadra are.

 Situated in the small village called Lepakshi in the Anantapur district of Andhra Pradesh, the temple was built in the 16th century.
 The architecture of the temple follows the Vijayanagara style.
 About 200 meters away from the main temple, there is a large Nandi (bull), the mount of Shiva.

 The main temple is divided into three distinct sections: Mukha Mantapa or Natya Mantapa or Ranga Mantapa.
 The temple is supposed to be built by two brothers Virupanna Nayaka and Viranna, the Governors of the Vijayanagar Empire, during King Achutaraya, at Penukonda.

 - Veerabhadra Temple, Yadur

-Later, Lord Vishnu used his Sudarshana Chakra to cut the body of Devi Sati to pieces, which fell down on Earth.
-The total pieces were 52 and they fell on 52 different places, and all these places are known as holy 52 Shakti Peeths.
-Later, Shiva returned to Kailash and Goddess Sati returned in another life by taking birth as Goddess Parvati.(Last Updated On: March 4, 2021)
+Later, Lord Vishnu used his Sudarshana Chakra to cut the body of Devi Sati to pieces, which fell on Earth.
+The total pieces were 52, and they fell on 52 different places, and all these places are known as holy 52 Shakti Peeths.
+Later, Shiva returned to Kailash, and Goddess Sati returned in another life by taking birth as Goddess Parvati.(Last Updated On: August 21, 2021)